soleilyasmina/gaia/README.md

 ## Acknowledgments

-Thanks to Andre Pato (@anpato) for the base code for the mailer, as well as the pooled connection, to Jordan Cruz-Correa (@jordancruz) for improving the update feature, to Zulay Scottborgh (@zumariposa) and Shay Kelly (@shayk) for helping with updated link features and the wiki.
+Thanks to Andre Pato (@anpato) for the base code for the mailer, as well as the pooled connection, to Jordan Cruz-Correa (@jordancruz) for improving the update feature, to Zulay Scottborgh (@zumariposa) and Shay Kelley (@shayk) for helping with updated link features and the wiki.